 Edit 4K HEVC Video in Adobe Premiere Without Importing, Choppy, Lagging Issues

-How to Edit 4K HEVC Video in Adobe Premiere Pro - Step 1.
+How to Edit 4K Video in Adobe Premiere Pro - Step 1.
 Solve Premiere Not Import HEVC Issue

 - Provide super fast transcoding speed by enabling full GPU hardware acceleration.